 There are so many hiking trails to choose from in Auckland’s wilderness playground: The Waitakere Ranges.
 Hike a section of the Hillary Trail, or do a short hike to one of the many waterfalls and swimming holes.

-Hiking the Waitakeres is one of my absolute favorite ways to experience Auckland in a day.
-(UPDATE November 2021: The full Hillary Trail is currently closed to prevent Kauri Dieback although some sections are still currently open.
-Find out what sections you can hike here.)
+Hiking the Waitakeres is one of my absolute favorite ways to experience Auckland in a day (some hikes in the Waitakere Ranges are closed due to Kauri Dieback, check what trails are open here.)

 6) See the Best of Downtown Auckland

-Once you step away from crowded Queen Street, you will find that there are actually some great spots to explore in Auckland’s CBD.
+Once you step away from crowded Queen Street, you will find that there are actually some great spots to explore in Auckland’s city center.

 Wander vibrant Vulcan Lane and Britomart for al fresco dining and fabulous shopping, check out the interesting Maritime Museum at the Viaduct Marina, and wander by the turquoise waters of the harbor amongst the silos and green spaces of Wynyard Quarter.